If you can, spend at least one day in Page to see some of the most unique natural wonders in the entire state of Arizona.

 Our plan was to spend a night in Page and start the journey the next morning.
-We booked rooms at Antelope Canyon Inn.
-Nothing fancy, but it gave us place to rest, refresh, and reach the first place on our one day in Page itinerary in less than 15 minutes.
+We booked our rooms at Antelope Canyon Inn.
+Nothing fancy here, but it gave us space to rest, refresh, and reach the first place on our One Day in Page itinerary in less than 15 minutes.

-The First Stop of the Day in Page: Antelope Canyon
+One Day in Page: Antelope Canyon

 The next morning, we left the hotel around 8:00 a.m. and started our day in Page with a visit to Antelope Canyon.
 Unfortunately, when traveling with a toddler any sunrise trips are out of the question no matter how gorgeous they are.

 Things to Know about Antelope Canyon

-There are a few things to know before visiting Antelope Canyon in Page, AZ:
+There are a few things to know before visiting Antelope Canyon in Page, AZ.

 - You have to take a tour.
 Only guided tours are allowed inside the canyons.
 A tour usually lasts one hour and a half.

-The Second Stop of the Day in Page: Horseshoe Bend
+One Day in Page: Horseshoe Bend

 Quick Stop at Lake Powell